jmhodges/build_cassandra/README.md

 Except for building Java 7 on OS X. That's a total bitch.

-Oh, and running it without having to use a very beta version of Java.
+Oh, and running it without having to use a very beta version of Java for everything on your machine.
 That's a total bitch, too.

 But, you know, we're software developers.
 We write Solutions For The Enterprise<sup>TM</sup>, and Solutions For This Horrible